Tandysony/ES6-with-Real-World-Applications/OOP/35-prototype_chains.md

 rose.b = 3;
 console.log(rose.a); // 1
 ```

+Refer to the animated gif above for the prototype chains.

 The `delegating` is fundamentally different from `copying`. if we add a new property in `gold`, then accessing to the new property in `blue` and `rose` be different.